Custom Ink: History

 During the 2020 coronavirus pandemic, the company saw sales drop 80% in only a few days as people stopped planning reunions or in-person gatherings of any kind.
 The company was forced to furlough around 75% of staff, but continued paying health insurance premiums for all, helped employees apply for unemployment benefits, and offered other support services.
 Due to the N95 mask shortages, the company switched gears to sell cloth masks, they also sold work-from-home kits to help remote employees remain connected and drive-by graduation gear for schools.
-Sales from these ideas and a return to normal business as the pandemic began to recede led the company to bring back its employees by August of 2020.
+Sales from these ideas and a return to normal business as the pandemic began to recede led the company to bring back its employees by August 2020.

 On January 3, 2023, Custom Ink laid off 206 workers in Charlottesville, Virginia, and another 132 in Reno, Nevada.
-Some workers were able to move to open positions at Custom Ink's Dallas facility; those who didn’t received separation packages that included three months of health benefits, job placement assistance, and between 10-20 weeks of pay dependent on tenure.
+Some workers were able to move to open positions at Custom Ink's Dallas facility; those who didn’t received separation packages that included three months of health benefits, job placement assistance, and between 10–20 weeks of pay dependent on tenure.

 In December 2023, the company launched a new "end-to-end" swag management platform called Swag Space.
 Swag Space provides an eCommerce platform, automated design support, order production, order tracking, warehousing and distribution, and Shopify integration.
 It is designed for distributors and is an effort to "bridge the gap" between the traditional supplier-distributor model and direct-to-consumer platforms.
 Swag Space was built upon the infrastructure and technology of their acquisition of Swag.com.

 For several years Custom Ink held the Be Good to Each Other Campaign, this campaign raised money and awareness for the National Bullying Prevention Center.
 Custom Ink’s work was supported by athletes and celebrities such as Gina Rodriguez and Paul Rabil.